USFWS/secas/about.md

 SECAS was initiated by states of the Southeastern Association of Fish &amp; Wildlife Agencies and the federal Southeast Natural Resource Leaders Group with support from Southeast and Caribbean Landscape Conservation Cooperatives (LCCs) and the Southeast Aquatic Resources Partnership.

-## Next steps

-By October 2016, SECAS will achieve a major milestone with the release of a first draft of a conservation blueprint for the Southeast and Caribbean.
+In October of 2016, SECAS achieved a major milestone with the release of a first draft of a conservation blueprint for the Southeast and Caribbean.
 This blueprint stitches together the conservation and restoration priorities of multiple LCCs in the region into one unifying map — a living spatial plan to make the SECAS vision a reality.
 Whether you are an urban planner, a private landowner, a non-profit advocate, a public lands manager, or anyone else committed to sustaining our natural and cultural heritage for future generations, join the SECAS conversation at [secassoutheast.org](http://secassoutheast.org).

 ## SECAS Area Map